bukka/php-todo/php-curl.md

   - https://bugs.php.net/bug.php?id=79318 - curl_errno() is always 0 if there was an error while used with curl_multi()
 - **Bug**: Check content type return value changes (BC)
   - https://github.com/php/php-src/issues/16929 - curl_getinfo($ch, CURLINFO_CONTENT_TYPE) returns false when Content-Type header is not set
+- **Feat**: Look into curl how the MacOS issue could be resolved in the library
+  - https://github.com/php/php-src/issues/11818 - macOS now crashes fork() process instead of just warning output

 ## Docs